Scilab-RL/Scilab-RL/README.md

 The framework has a sophisticated hyperparameter management and optimization pipeline.
 To start the hyperparameter optimization start `experiment/train.py --multirun`.
 The `--multirun` flag starts the hyperparameter optimization mode.

-> :warning: (A problem with the comet.ml integration is that if a script raises an Error and stops, all parallel processes will be blocked and the error will not be output.
-Therefore, if you spot that all processes of the hyperopt are idle you should re-start the process without comet.ml &#40;just remove the import in `train.py`&#41; and try to reproduce and find the error by observing the console output.  )

 The hyperparameter management and optimization builds on the following four tools:

 ### Optuna & Hydra